cyb3rkun/CBStats/README.md

 1. Create a personal access token using the instructions [here](https://docs.codeberg.org/advanced/access-token/).
 Personal access token must have permissions: `Read - repository` and `Read - user`.
 Copy the access token when it is generated – if you lose it, you will have to regenerate the token.
 2. Create a second personal access token with the permission `Read & write - repository`
-3. Create a copy of this repository: Go to the [New repo](https://codeberg.org/repo/create/) site and select the template `Tuxilio/forgejo-stats`.
+3. Create a copy of this repository: Use this template by clinking [this link](https://codeberg.org/repo/create?template_id=198501).
 Choose `Git content (Defalt branch)`.
+This will create a new copy of this repo.
 Note: this is **not** the same as forking a copy because it copies everything fresh without the huge commit history.
 4. If you use Codeberg, you'll have to request an account for Woodpecker CI [here](https://docs.codeberg.org/ci/).
 5. Go to the CI page and select the repository.
 Go to settings (the gear on the top right corner) and select `Secrets`.
 6. Add the following secrets: